 What do the freedom indexes tell about the economic system of Bangladesh?

 Now, to determine if a country is mostly a market economy or a planned economy, it is useful to examine some economic indexes.
-For instance, according to the 2022 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Bangladesh is ranked 137th globally and 29th in Asia-Pacific indicating that the country has a mostly unfree economy.
+For instance, according to the 2026 Index of Economic Freedom, which measures the ability of every human to control his own labor and property, Bangladesh scores 54.7 out of 100, indicating that the country has a mostly unfree economy.

-In a similar way, the 2022 Freedom House index evaluates the state of political rights and civil liberties globally.
+In a similar way, the Freedom in the World 2026 report evaluates the state of political rights and civil liberties globally.
 Generally, market economies tend to align more with democracy and freedom, while command economies tend to be characterized by greater state control and fewer democratic and civil liberty protections.
-Bangladesh gets a score of 39/100, which qualifies it as Partly Free.
-Bangladesh is considered to have a government that does not control what people do, and people can make their own economic decisions, but it is only considered an electoral democracy, lacking full liberal democratic protections.
+Bangladesh gets a score of 44/100, which qualifies it as Partly Free.
+Bangladesh is considered to have a government that does not fully control what people do, and people can make their own economic decisions, but it is only considered an electoral democracy, lacking full liberal democratic protections.

 The Link Between Public Sector Employment and the Economic System of Bangladesh